 This article is part of a larger series on Real Estate Lead Generation and Marketing.

 Real estate agents need an elevator pitch to be prepared for networking, casual conversations, and client interactions.
 Your 30- to 60-second real estate elevator pitch should cover your expertise and strengths, propose an effective solution to a real estate problem, and target a specific audience.
-Download our free PowerPoint training to learn what to include and how to organize and execute a successful real estate elevator pitch that showcases your professionalism and generates real estate leads for your business.
+Download our free PowerPoint training to learn what to include and how to organize and execute a successful elevator pitch that showcases your professionalism and generates real estate leads for your business.

 1. List Information to Share in Your Real Estate Elevator Pitch

-Your Agent Style & Expertise
+Show off Your Style & Expertise as an Agent

 - What personal skills do you possess that assist your clients?